shidalgo12/SQL-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ## Background

 6 CSV files analyzed to research employees of a given corporation from the 1980s and 1990s.
-Data Modeling, Data Engineering & Data Analysis completed to organized data and query employee information by specified quota.
+Data Modeling, Data Engineering & Data Analysis completed to organize data and query employee information by specified quota.

 ## Data Modeling